Solid Tissues at Bristol Genetics Laboratory

 - Rinse the limbs thoroughly with sterile normal saline.

-- Where possible, a sample of fresh placental tissue may be sent in addition to foetal tissue, as this can improve the likelihood of producing a result.
+- Where possible, a sample of fresh placental tissue or cord may be sent in addition to foetal tissue, as this can improve the likelihood of producing a result.

 Skin biopsy from a live patient: